tendermint/tendermint/spec/abci++/abci++_properties_001_draft.md

       The Application must keep those events until a block is decided and then pass them on to Tendermint via `ResponseFinalizeBlock`.
     * Likewise, the Application must keep all responses to executing transactions until it can call `ResponseFinalizeBlock`.
-    * Application can change the transaction list via `ResponsePrepareProposal.tx`.
+    * The Application can change the transaction list via `ResponsePrepareProposal.tx`.
       See [TransactionRecord](#transactionrecord) for further information on how to use it.
 Some notes:
         * To remove a transaction from the proposed block the Application _marks_ the transaction as "REMOVE".
 It does not remove it from the list.
-        * Removing a transaction from the list means it is too early to propose that transaction, so it will stay in the mempool for later proposals.
+        * Removing a transaction from the list means it is too early to propose that transaction, so it will be excluded from the proposal but will stay in the mempool for later proposals.
           The Application should be extra-careful with this feature to avoid leaks in the mempool.
         * The `new_hashes` field, besides helping with mempool maintenance, helps Tendermint handle queries such as "what happened with this Tx?", by answering "it was modified into these ones".